-LESSEE agrees to hold LESSOR harmless and to indemnify and defend LESSOR against any and all claims and losses resulting from LESSEE' use, storage, release, treatment, generation, or threatened release of any Hazardous Material as defined in this Lease, including, but not limited to, any loss, damage, liability, cost, or expense, including reasonable actual attorneys' and consultants' fees and expert fees, and including without limitation (i) any claims of third parties for personal injury, including death, property damage, or any other harm, and (ii) any response costs, costs of remedial, restoration or clean-up actions, fines suffered or incurred by LESSOR or for which the LESSOR may be obligated by any governmental agency or court arising out of or related to the presence of Hazardous Materials in, on, or under the property, or out of any such use of the property, or due to the incorporation of such materials.
-This obligation to indemnify, defend and hold LESSOR harmless shall survive the term of this lease and include any claim, cause of action or administrative regulatory enforcement action in which LESSEE or LESSOR are determined or alleged to be a potentially responsible party.
+Lessee agrees to hold Lessor harmless and to indemnify and defend Lessor against any and all claims and losses resulting from Lessee' breach of this paragraph, including, but not limited to, any loss, damage, liability, cost, or expense, including reasonable actual attorneys' and consultants' fees and expert fees, and including without limitation (i) any claims of third parties for personal injury, property damage, or other harm, and (ii) any response costs, costs of remedial, restoration or clean-up actions, fines suffered or incurred by Lessor arising out of or related to the presence of Hazardous Materials in, on, or under the property, or out of any such use of the property, or due to the incorporation of such materials.
+This obligation to indemnify, defend and hold Lessor harmless shall survive the term of this lease and include any claim, cause of action or administrative regulatory enforcement action in which Lessee or Lessor are determined or alleged to be a potentially responsible party.